 Artificial intelligence

 In recent years, artificial intelligence (AI) has steadily integrated into various businesses.
-Today, it is trendy, with different AI-powered solutions popping up regularly.
+Today, it is trendy and an industry standard for SaaS, with different AI-powered solutions popping up regularly.

 This catch-all trend has expanded to cloud solutions and has taken root in SaaS.
 Yet, machine learning and natural language processing are already key trends in SaaS technologies.
 Various SaaS products use AI-powered technologies for different purposes, as they allow the generation of speech, text, and images and can be implemented to perform dozens of different tasks.